PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ### V1.Container
-- `V1.Container.ResourceRequirements.limits.cpu`
-- `V1.Container.ResourceRequirements.limits.memory`

-Windows doesn't use hard limits for CPU allocations.
+- `V1.Container.ResourceRequirements.limits.cpu` and `V1.Container.ResourceRequirements.limits.memory` - Windows doesn't use hard limits for CPU allocations.
 Instead, a share system is used.
 The existing fields based on millicores are scaled into relative shares that are followed by the Windows scheduler. [see: kuberuntime/helpers_windows.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/kuberuntime/helpers_windows.go), [see: resource controls in Microsoft docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/resource-controls)
 When using Hyper-V isolation (alpha), the hypervisor also needs a number of CPUs assigned.
 The millicores used in the limit is divided by 1000 to get the number of cores required.
 The CPU count is a hard limit.

-Huge pages are not implemented in the Windows container runtime, and are not available.
+  - Huge pages are not implemented in the Windows container runtime, and are not available.
 They require [asserting a user privilege](https://docs.microsoft.com/en-us/windows/desktop/Memory/large-page-support) that's not configurable for containers.

-- `V1.Container.ResourceRequirements.requests.cpu`
-- `V1.Container.ResourceRequirements.requests.memory`

-Requests are subtracted from node available resources, so they can be used to avoid overprovisioning a node.
+- `V1.Container.ResourceRequirements.requests.cpu` and `V1.Container.ResourceRequirements.requests.memory` - Requests are subtracted from node available resources, so they can be used to avoid overprovisioning a node.
 However, they cannot be used to guarantee resources in an overprovisioned node.
 They should be applied to all containers as a best practice if the operator wants to avoid overprovisioning entirely.
 - `V1.Container.SecurityContext.allowPrivilegeEscalation` - not possible on Windows, none of the capabilies are hooked up
 - `V1.Container.SecurityContext.Capabilities` - POSIX capabilities are not implemented on Windows
 - `V1.Container.SecurityContext.privileged` - Windows doesn't support privileged containers
 - `V1.Container.SecurityContext.readOnlyRootFilesystem` - not possible on Windows, write access is required for registry & system processes to run inside the container
 - `V1.Container.SecurityContext.runAsGroup` - not possible on Windows, no GID support
 - `V1.Container.SecurityContext.runAsUser` - not possible on Windows, no UID support as int.
 This needs to change to IntStr, see [64009](https://github.com/kubernetes/kubernetes/pull/64009), to support Windows users as strings, or another field is needed.
 Work remaining tracked in [#73387](https://github.com/kubernetes/kubernetes/issues/73387)
 - `V1.Container.SecurityContext.seLinuxOptions` - not possible on Windows, no SELinux
 - `V1.Container.terminationMessagePath` - this has some limitations in that Windows doesn't support mapping single files.
 The default value is `/dev/termination-log`, which does work because it does not exist on Windows by default.

-- `V1.Container.volumeMounts`

-> TODO: check if mounting different volumes to containers in the same pod works.
-May need to go on test TODO list

 ### V1.Pod

-> TODO: double check other fields in [source](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/core/v1/types.go#L2743)

 - `V1.Pod.hostIPC`, `v1.pod.hostpid` - host namespace sharing is not possible on Windows
 - `V1.Pod.hostNetwork` - There is no Windows OS support to share the host network
 - `V1.Pod.dnsPolicy` - ClusterFirstWithHostNet - is not supported because Host Networking is not supported on Windows.
 - `V1.podSecurityContext.runAsUser` provides a UID, not available on Windows
 - `V1.podSecurityContext.supplementalGroups` provides GID, not available on Windows
 - `V1.Pod.shareProcessNamespace` - this is an alpha feature, and depends on Linux cgroups which are not implemented on Windows
+- `V1.Pod.terminationGracePeriodSeconds` - this is not fully implemented in Docker on Windows, see: [reference](https://github.com/moby/moby/issues/25982).
+The behavior today is that the ENTRYPOINT process is sent `CTRL_SHUTDOWN_EVENT`, then Windows waits 5 seconds by hardcoded default, and finally shuts down all processes using the normal Windows shutdown behavior.
+The 5 second default is actually in the Windows registry [inside the container](https://github.com/moby/moby/issues/25982#issuecomment-426441183), so it can be overridden when the container is built.
+Runtime configuration will be feasible in CRI-ContainerD but not for v1.14.
+Issue [#73434](https://github.com/kubernetes/kubernetes/issues/73434) is tracking this for a later release.
 - `V1.Pod.volumeDevices` - this is an alpha feature, and is not implemented on Windows.
 Windows cannot attach raw block devices to pods.
 - `V1.Pod.Volumes` - EmptyDir, Secret, ConfigMap, HostPath - all work and have tests in TestGrid
   - `V1.EmptyDirVolumeSource` - the Node default medium is disk on Windows. `memory` is not supported, as Windows does not have a built-in RAM disk.
 - `V1.VolumeMount.mountPropagation` - only MountPropagationHostToContainer is available.
 Windows cannot create mounts within a pod or project them back to the node.